EARLY START INFORMATION

 If you are starting early, be at Rotary Peace Park by 6:50am.
 The race will start at 7:00am sharp.

-The course is marked with orange pin flags and flagging tape.
+The course is marked with pin flags and flagging tape.
+Most of them are orange, but you may see the occasional pink flag.

-Aid stations will not be open this early.
-We suggest that you run as a group for leg 1 if possible, or at least run as a group to the float planes where you will leave the paved portion of the course and get on to the trail.
+We suggest that you run as a group for leg 1 if possible, or at least run as a group to the float plane dock where you will leave the paved portion of the course and get on to the trail.

 Be self-supported and carry a water bottle.